 Our sawing technique called “slabbing” means that once we choose the direction to slice, we make repeated parallel cuts until all boards are freed.
 We don’t cut the bark edges off as to leave the natural “live edge” intact.
 After a period of air drying to relieve the boards of excess moisture, we finish dry and sterilize them in our kilns before offering the finished, raw wood slabs to you.

-Whether you are searching for a unique desk, mantle, table, bar top, or even stunning wall art, use our search tool to browse our online inventory of live edge wood slabs and mantels.
+Whether you are searching for a unique desk, mantel, table, bar top, or even stunning wall art, use our search tool to browse our online inventory of live edge wood slabs and mantels.
 Our sales staff are also happy to walk you through the myriad of color, shape and size choices available to help you discover your perfect one-of-kind piece.

 These live edge wood slabs and mantels are 100% sourced and made in the US.
 Bark House® invests over 50% of its income directly back into our local Appalachian economy.
 See what makes us Authentically good…